-Our OSHA 10 Hour Construction Industry Outreach Online Training course is designed for entry-level construction industry workers.
-The underlying purpose of this course is to promote workplace safety and health by making workers more knowledgeable about the common job-related hazards and the best practices to prevent or minimize them.
+The OSHA 10 Hour Construction Industry Outreach Online Training course is designed for entry-level construction industry workers.
+The underlying purpose of this course is to promote workplace safety and health by making workers more knowledgeable about common job-related hazards and the best practices to prevent or minimize them.

-This OSHA 10 Hour Construction Industry Outreach Training Program will provide information to workers about their rights, employer responsibilities, procedures for filing a complaint, as well as how to recognize, abate, and prevent job-related hazards.
+This OSHA 10 Hour Construction Industry Outreach Training Program will inform workers about their rights, employer responsibilities, procedures for filing a complaint, and how to recognize, abate, and prevent job-related hazards.

-This 10 Hour OSHA Outreach Training Program is voluntary, meaning that it does not meet the training requirements contained in any OSHA standard.
-However, some states and local jurisdictions, employers, and unions have designated the OSHA Outreach Training as mandatory for workers to fulfill their desired safety training goals.
+This 10 Hour OSHA Outreach Training Program is voluntary, meaning, it does not meet the training requirements contained in any OSHA standard.
+However, some states and local jurisdictions, employers, and unions have designated OSHA Outreach Training as mandatory for workers to fulfill their desired safety training goals.

 Click here to enroll in this course.